mldrenth/carbon_footprint_app/README.md

 ### How we worked on this project
 ---
-The goal was to use React, Express and MongoDB to develop an app showing an interactive Co2 footprint.
+The goal was to use JavaScript, React, Express and MongoDB to develop an app showing an interactive Co2 footprint.
+We were initially 3 people in our team, but had to manage with only two very early on due to one of us falling ill.

-- We built the app based on Excalidraw designs: [Screenshots of designs](http://www.piclinks)
+- We built the app based on Excalidraw designs.
-- Trello was used to organise tasks throughout: [Screenshots of Trello](http://www.piclinks)
+- Trello was used to organise tasks throughout.
-- Git was used to manage branches and pull requests: [Screenshots of Git](http://www.piclinks)
+- Git was used to manage branches and pull requests.

 ### How to navigate the project
 ---
-- Heavy reliance on individual component of state: [Code Example](http://www.piclinks)
+- Heavy reliance on individual component of state.
-- Testing was done with node.js unit tests and Cypress: [Code Test](http://www.piclinks)
+- Testing was done with node.js unit tests and Cypress.
 - Highcharts (graph) and Mui (UI) libraries were used.
-[Screenshot of app](http://www.piclinks)

 ### Why we build the project this way
 ---